 - Complete the online form available at the Texas Department of State Health Services website.

-Prior to registering for classes, submit the form to the Alvin Community College Admissions Office Office.
+- Print/download the form, and submit to the Alvin Community College Admissions Office.

 Bacterial meningitis is a serious, potentially deadly disease that can progress extremely fast.
 It is an inflammation of the membranes that surround the brain and spinal cord.
 The bacteria that cause meningitis can also infect the blood.
 This disease strikes about 3,000 Americans annually, including 100-125 on college campuses, leading to 5-15 deaths among college students every year.
 There is a treatment, but those who survive might develop severe health problems or disabilities.